HCY-news/HCY-news.github.io/blog/1.Music/1.Quasimodo's Gift/a.Bedtime.en.md

 Arranger: Bernard Zheng

 Let me gently
-Tell you a bedtime story
+Tell you a Bedtime Story

 Once upon a time, there is a long-haired princess
 Who secretly falls in love with a frog